phkaeser/wlmaker/doc/RUN.md

   Run `wlmaker` with `--style_file=...` to use an alternative style.

+* To make Wayland Maker look well on a high-resolution screen, you can either set the `Output` `Scale` in [etc/wlmaker.plist](../etc/wlmaker.plist) (and use `--config_file=...`).
+This will scale all surfaces.

-* As of now, Wayland Maker does not (yet) support scaling outputs.
-As a workaround, you can configure the style with larger decorations & fonts, as is done in [etc/style-debian.plist](../etc/style-debian.plist).
+  Or, you can configure the style with larger decorations & fonts, as is done in [etc/style-debian.plist](../etc/style-debian.plist).
+This will not scale application surfaces.

 # Debugging issues